Victoria Marles, Chair

 Stuart Kells is an award-winning author whose books have been published around the world.
 Stuart wrote a history of the Abbotsford Convent, which was published by the Miegunyah Press in 2020.
 He is Adjunct Professor at La Trobe Business School, and an independent member of the Audit and Risk Committee of Banyule Council.
 He has had a diverse career in government, academia, consulting, publishing and bookselling.

-Tim is an entrepreneurial owner and operator of a number of hospitality venues in inner Melbourne, building all of his businesses from the ground up and brings nearly 30 years’ experience in the hospitality and live music sectors.
-His Director appointments include Board Director and Chair Person of Music Victoria, the peak NFP body for contemporary music in Victoria.
+Tim Northeast (B.Comm Melb) is an entrepreneurial owner and operator of a number of hospitality and music venues in inner Melbourne including the iconic Corner Hotel, as well as a boutique event booking/marketing/ticketing business.
+Having built all of his businesses from the ground up, Tim brings nearly 30 years’ experience as a business owner and has a strong understanding of the issues facing small and medium sized businesses.
+Tim’s Director Appointments include Board Director and Chair Person of Music Victoria, the peak NFP body for contemporary music in Victoria.
+During his tenure as Music Victoria Chair, Tim oversaw the integration of the Victorian Music Development Office as well as the successful relocation of the Music Victoria office to the Collingwood Arts Precinct.
 Tim is a keen guitarist and enjoys golfing and surfing.

 Hannah is an urban planner, entrepreneur and strategist.
 Since completing her Masters of Urban Planning (2013), Hannah has worked as a freelance consultant where she has launched, engaged with and consulted for a diverse range of social enterprises, NFPs, and business both in Australia and internationally.
 Prior to returning to Melbourne, Hannah lived and worked in Tel Aviv where she founded Study Israel, a start-up founded to reinvigorate the Israeli tertiary education market.
 Her Board appointments include Board Member and Secretary of Schoolhouse Studios.